LightJason/lightjason.github.io/content/tutorial/basic-logicalprogramming.md

 On logical programms we are talking about a _symbolic definition_.
 We are writing source code in _symbols_, _facts_ and _rules_.
 The difference between [imperative programming](https://en.wikipedia.org/wiki/Imperative_programming) and a logical programm is, that we don't define _how the problem should be solved_.
 We define only the facts and rules which are needed to calculate the solution.
 In a more general way we define the _constraints_ which are needed to solve the problem.
 On this definition the runtime create an internal structure to solve the problem.

-On the agent developing process, you have to write an _agent script_ in our AgentSpeak(L) programming language, which describes the behaviour of the agent.
+On the agent developing process, you have to write an _agent script_ in our AgentSpeak(L++) programming language, which describes the behaviour of the agent.
 The script describs _what and when should the agent do_.
 This process is named _designtime_, because you design the behaviour without knowledge about the real execution process.
 During _designtime_ there are some concepts to understand the structure of our logical programming language, which are shown here...

 ### <a name="terms">Terms</a>